 It’s not as though there weren’t epic games rolling out last year, either; Ashes of Creation, one of the biggest MMOs ever on Kickstarter, owned a lot of headlines last year and it looks really great, but ultimately I decided that I’d just rather wait until it’s actually ready before leaping in.
 I’m not swearing off the platform on purpose, just more willing to be cautious and patient.
 Others of you, I know, are over and done with Kickstarter, either because you’re fed up or because you’ve been genuinely burned.
 And still others are hoping for a revolution in the genre and will gladly throw money at it – if it will just show up.

-This year, we’re taking a time-machine back through our MMO coverage, month by month, to hit the highlights and frame our journey before we head into 2017.
+We’re taking a time-machine back through our MMO coverage, month by month, to hit the highlights and frame our journey before we head into 2018!

 Read on for the whole list!

 It has now been seven months since John Smedley shut down Pixelmage Games and took his team over to Amazon Game Studios to set up shop in San Diego.
 We’ve been greatly curious about what game he’s been heading — and if it is an MMO — but until recently Smed has stayed out of the spotlight to get work done.

 This is why we’ve perked up to see him sit down with VentureBeat for an extended interview about his new employer and his take on the direction that the industry is heading.
 He has a lot of opinions on just about everything, ranging from virtual reality to Twitch integration to the rise of e-sports.